KevinMarquette/kevinmarquette.github.io/_posts/2019-03-18-Powershell-jira-module.md

 This is about all I have for standard issue updates.
 I started with these because they cover most of my use cases.
 I'm sure that I'll add a few other options like adding labels and attachments.
 I want to cover the feature that you may be doing in bulk and allow you to lean on JiraPS for the things that it does really well.

-# Async Experiments
+# Async experiments

 One experimental feature that I have in this project is the use of async logic for all my commands.
 There are two ways this will impact this module.
-The first is that you can run a long query, go run other powershell, then come back and collect the result.
+The first is that you can run a long query, execute some other commands, then come back and collect the result.

 ``` posh
     $asyncResult = Get-Issue -Query $largeQuery -Async